 September 18, 2018

 Democratic Senator Tammy Duckworth of Illinois introduced legislation on September 18th that intends to grant more resources for businesses looking to make their establishments comply with the ADA.
 The Disabled Access Credit Expansion Act would achieve this by increasing the tax credit reserved for accessibility renovations, as well as by increasing the number of small businesses eligible for the tax credit.
 This new legislation also invests funds in ADA education and funds towards assisting mediation when there are compliance issues.
-You can keep track of future developments online.
-Let your representatives in Congress know you support this bill here.

 May 21, 2018